 Our Upper Prep pupils (Years 6-8) get all the benefits of a Prep School and so much more.
 There are plenty of leadership opportunities: prefects in Year 8; rugby, netball, hockey and football captains; leading roles in tailored productions; mentoring – helping younger children to flourish as they would in any Prep School; but there is more.
 Our Upper Prep pupils have access to all our GCSE equipment, facilities and teachers, providing them with an exceptional GCSE foundation.
 As they move up into Year 9 they are already well-known both pastorally and academically, as young people and as learners so we are able to support and stretch them from day one.

 Pupils are encouraged to take part in all the opportunities on offer in Upper Prep and they have key roles in our Eco Committee and School Council.
-As in Lower Prep, each pupil has a chance to play in a sports team and to take part in a tailored Upper Prep production.
-Recent productions have included Peter Pan, Charlie and the Chocolate Factory and the musical, Aladdin.
+As in Lower Prep, each pupil has a chance to play in a sports team and to take part in our wide array of ensembles, performances and productions.
+Recent productions have included Matilda (Years 6-11) and Peter Pan (Years 6-8).
+This year we are excited to announce that our Year 6 will be , Charlie and the Chocolate Factory and the musical, Aladdin.
 We also offer several trips, including one to Normandy in Year 6, where they order all their food in French; and our sports tour to Jersey for those selected in Years 7 & 8.

 Scholarships are offered into Year 7 across several subjects and more details can be found here reflecting our all-round opportunities.
 More information may be found here